International & Comparative Law

 - Consistent with the goal of the Visiting Scholar Program, a prospective Visiting Scholar should have strong credentials suggesting that he or she is, or is likely to become, a significant professional figure in his or her field in his or her home country.

 A prospective Visiting Scholar must have communicated in advance with at least one member of the KU School of Law faculty with whom the Scholar would like to work while in residence.
-The Visiting Scholar and that faculty member must agree the faculty member will serve as the "Shepherd" for the Scholar while the Scholar is in residence.
+The Visiting Scholar and that faculty member must agree the faculty member will serve as the "Liaison" for the Scholar while the Scholar is in residence.

 - Present the research project on which he is working at a public forum which KU Law faculty members may attend (e.g., a Legal Research Workshop or other suitable event); and

-- Lead an informal discussion (e.g., a brown-bag lunch or Noon Forum) about the home country of the Visiting Scholar, which both students and faculty members may attend.
+- Lead an informal discussion (e.g., a brown-bag lunch or Noon Forum) about the home country of the Visiting Scholar, which both students and faculty may attend.

 Term and Administrative Circumstances of Appointment